-Health is one of Italy’s development priorities; strong support to multilateral health organizations
+Health is one of Italy’s development priorities; it provides strong support to multilateral health organizations

-Italy’s bilateral ODA to health amounted to US$66 million in 2016, corresponding to 3% of Italy’s total bilateral ODA.
-Within health, funding focused on medical services (41%), health policy (12%), and basic nutrition (9%).
-This is partly in line with the priorities spelled out in the Guidelines for Development Cooperation 2016-2018, which include a focus on universal health care (UHC) and HSS.
-Global health research and development (R&D) is a new focus area of Italian development cooperation (for more details, see section ‘Deep Dive: Global Health Research and Development’).
+Italy’s bilateral ODA to health amounted to US$124 million in 2017 (latest year for which bilateral data is available), corresponding to 4% of Italy’s total bilateral ODA.
+This represents a substantial increase compared to US$68 million in 2016.
+Within health, funding focused on infectious disease control (36% of bilateral ODA in 2017), basic healthcare (14%), and medical services (13%).
+This is partly in line with the priorities spelled out in the Guidelines for Development Cooperation 2016-2018, which included a focus on universal health care (UHC) and HSS.
+Contributions to global health research and development (R&D) have been low compared to other donors (for more details, see section ‘Deep Dive: Global Health R&D).

 DGCS defines priorities within global health

 Within the Ministry of Foreign Affairs and Development Cooperation (MAECI), the Directorate General for Development Cooperation (DGCS) defines Italy’s priorities around global health.
 Relevant departments include the Deputy Minister’s cabinet, geographic departments, and the unit on multilateral development cooperation, which is in charge of relations with multilateral organizations working on global health, such as the Global Fund.
-Within the development agency AICS, the office in charge of programs in the health sector is the ‘Human Development’ office.
-It is headed by Enrico Materia.
+Within the Italian Agency for Development Cooperation (AICS), the office in charge of programs in the health sector is the ‘Human Development’ office.
+It is currently headed by Leone Gianturco.

 Italy’s priority countries for bilateral cooperation on health: